OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 1. What are the top mysterious three industries based upon the number of unicorn companies up to date?
 2. What are the average valuations in billions for these top 3 industries, separately calculated for the years 2019, 2020 and 2021?
-3. How many unicorn companies do the top 3 industries possess, only for the years 2019, 2020 and 2021?
+3. How many unicorn companies do the top 3 industries possess, solely for the years 2019, 2020 and 2021?

 ### Data Analysis

+In my opinion, the most challenging aspect of EDA was to be able to obtain those

 ```sql
 SELECT * FROM table1